 Marshall Van Alstyne is co-author of the international bestseller Platform Revolution.
-He is one of the world’s experts on network business models and is Everett Lord Distinguished Scholar at Boston University’s Questrom School of Business.
+He is one of the world’s experts on network business models and is Questrom Professor of Management at Boston University.
 He is a frequent speaker, board level advisor, and consultant to startups and global firms.
 His research has received over 10,000 Google Scholar citations and won half a dozen academic awards.

-Shortlisted (with Geoff Parker) for the Thinkers50 2019 Digital Thinking Award.
+Winner (with Geoff Parker) of the Thinkers50 2019 Digital Thinking Award.